adamshostack/conflictmodeling/README.md

 3. What are we going to do about it?
 4. Did we do a good job?

-Amanda Levendowski has convinced me that the hardest part of threat modeling conflict is figuring out what to do about the issues that you find.
+Amanda Levendowski has made a convincing case that the hardest part of threat modeling conflict is figuring out what to do about the issues that you find.
+This site aims to track pros and cons of possible methods.

 ## Ways to Contribute
 1. There's a lot of information in the references.
 It would be great to mine and organize into the 4 question framework.